ThomasBenoitNDP/Autonomous-Robot-GT/README.md

 # Autonomous-Robot-GT

-In a Georgiatech course (CS 7630 – Autonomous Robotics), a classmate and myself should program an autonomous robot to detect and map mines in any area.
+In a Georgiatech course (CS 7630 – Autonomous Robotics, 2018), a classmate and myself should program an autonomous robot to detect and map mines in any area.

 Moreover, the robot could avoid obstacles, detect human, simultaneously map a new environment and locate himself.